To some people, landing a remote job is like winning the job lottery. And if we’re talking about millennials, it’s practically an expectation.

 Employees aren’t the only ones who benefit from working from home.
 Employers can also reap rewards since working remotely can:

-- Reduce turnover: Workers will generally stay at a job longer since when it meets their work-life balance needs.
+- Reduce turnover: Workers will generally stay at a job longer since it meets their work-life balance needs.

 - Encourage loyalty: Telecommuting makes employees happy, particularly 82% of millennials who would gladly give their loyalty for such flexibility.